Joslyn Tinkle: Early life

 Tinkle was born in Stockholm, Sweden, and she lived in Europe for eight years.
 Her family then moved to Montana where she attended Big Sky High School in Missoula.

 Playing career

 Tinkle played college basketball for Stanford University.

 Tinkle was a member of the USA Women's U18 team which won the gold medal at the FIBA Americas Championship in Buenos Aires, Argentina.
 The event was held in July 2008, when the USA team defeated host Argentina to win the championship.
 Tinkle helped the team win all five games, averaging 7.2 points per game.

 She signed with Seattle on August 24, 2013.

 Coaching career

-Tinkle was hired to be an assistant coach for the Montana Lady Griz basketball team in 2021, where her parents played for the Grizzlies in the 1980's.
+Tinkle was hired to be an assistant coach for the Montana Lady Griz basketball team in 2021, where her parents played for the Grizzlies in the 1980s.

-In May of 2024, she was hired to be an assistant coach for the Pepperdine Waves women's basketball team.
+In May 2024, she was hired to be an assistant coach for the Pepperdine Waves women's basketball team.